-The armed forces covenant was published in May 2011 by central government.
-The covenant is about removing disadvantages so armed service personnel, past and present, get the same treatment and access to services as the civilian community.
+The Covenant is about removing disadvantages so armed service personnel, past and present, get the same treatment and access to services as the civilian community.
 It is based on four themes:

 - encouraging local communities to support their local armed forces community and vice versa

 - promoting public understanding and awareness of issues that affect the armed forces community

 - recognising the sacrifices made by the armed forces community

 - encouraging activities which help integrate the armed forces community into local life.